arcusmaximus/YTSubConverter/README.md

 * Click “Save.”

 As long as Fiddler is running (and “Capture Traffic” is enabled in the “File” menu), any YouTube video you view will have the specified .ytt file as its subtitles.
 If you make a change to the file, you don't even need to refresh the page in your browser to see it; simply disable and re-enable subtitles in the video, which will cause the YouTube player to “redownload” them.

+## Testing on Android
+Each variant of the YouTube player (web, Android, iOS...) displays subtitles in its own unique way.
+For this reason, it can be useful to test your subtitles in more places than one; after all, subs that look fine on PC might overlap on mobile (because of the bigger font size).
+This section describes how to test your subtitles in the Android app, again without actually having to upload them - or owning an Android device.

+Initial setup is as follows:
+* Install and configure Fiddler as described above.
+* Go to Tools -> Options.
+  * On the “HTTPS” tab, click Actions -> Export Root Certificate to Desktop.
+  * On the “Connections” tab, enable “Allow remote computers to connect.”
+* Restart Fiddler.
+* Install an Android emulator.
+Plenty of free ones are available; the steps below are based on [KOPLAYER](http://www.koplayer.com/).
+* Launch the emulator.
+  * Click “Shared Folder” in the left-hand toolbar and select your Desktop.
+This will open a file explorer in the emulator.
+  * Longpress “FiddlerRoot.cer”, click “Move”, navigate to /sdcard/Download and click “Move here” in the top menu.
+  * Go to the Home screen and click System tool -> Settings -> Security.
+From there, click “Install from SD card”, navigate to Internal storage -> Download and click the FiddlerRoot.cer to install it.
+Give it a name (e.g. “Fiddler”) and leave “Credential use” at “VPN and apps.”
+  * Click System tool -> Settings -> Wi-Fi, longpress the network and click “Modify network.”
+Expand the Advanced Options, set the proxy type to Manual, enter your PC's host name (or IP) in “Proxy hostname” and the number 8888 in “Proxy port.”
+  * Install the YouTube app from the Play Store.

+From then on, the YouTube app in the emulator will be subject to the same .ytt redirecting as the YouTube player in your browser.
+Just like with the browser player, loading a changed file into the app is as simple as turning subtitles off and on again.

 ## Uploading
 Styled subtitles work on your own videos, but also on those made by others: if a content creator enabled community subtitles on a video, you can upload styled subtitles for it.